soumadip-dev/JS-React-notes/scope.md

 outerFunction(); // Outputs: I am outside!
 ```

 In the above code, `innerFunction` can access `outerVar` because it is lexically within the scope of `outerFunction`.
+If `outerVar` were not found in the immediate scope of `innerFunction`, JavaScript would check the next outer scope (in this case, `outerFunction`'s scope) to find it, forming a chain of scopes.

+In summary, **scope chaining** allows JavaScript to search through the chain of scopes to find variables, starting from the innermost scope and moving outward.
+This behavior is a fundamental aspect of lexical scoping..

 ##### **`var`:**